This came just three years and four months after her company, Kylie Cosmetics, was founded in November 2015.

 Despite some controversy surrounding the strict rules enforced at the various destinations, the pop-up stores have attracted some incredible crowds over the past few years – crowds that were perhaps magnified by the possibly of meeting the lady herself.

 Whatever your opinion of her, Kylie Jenner is clearly more than just a pretty face (although it evidently helps to have one).
-It is likely that we’ll see Kylie Cosmetics reach the $1 billion mark very soon, and it will be fascinating to see how she adapts her marketing strategy to social platforms as they evolve.
+It is likely that we’ll see Kylie Cosmetics go from strength to strength, and it will be fascinating to see how she adapts her marketing strategy to social platforms as they evolve.